ChimeHQ/Neon/README.md

 client.didChangeContent(to: string, in: range, delta: delta, limit: limit)

 // step 4: run queries
-// you can execute these queries in the invalidationHandler
+// you can execute these queries directly in the invalidationHandler, if desired

+// Many tree-sitter highlight queries contain predicates.
+These are both expensive
+// and complex to resolve.
+This is an optional feature - you can just skip it.
+Doing
+// so makes the process both faster and simpler, but could result in lower-quality
+// and even incorrect highlighting.

-// produce a function that can read your text content let provider = { contentRange -> Result<String, Error> in ... }
+let provider: TreeSitterClient.TextProvider = { (range, _) -> String? in ... }

-client.executeHighlightQuery(query, in: range, contentProvider: provider) { result in
+client.executeHighlightsQuery(query, in: range, textProvider: provider) { result in
-    // TreeSitterClient.HighlightMatch objects will tell you about the
-    // highlights.scm name and range in your text
+    // Token values will tell you the highlights.scm name and range in your text }
-}
 ```